CraftAcademyLabs/ca_course/middleman/html_abstraction_markup_language.md

 ###Ruby commands

 We've seen plain text, HTML elements, and printing Ruby.
-Now let’s focus on non-printing Ruby.
+Now let's focus on non-printing Ruby.

 One of the most common uses of non-printing Ruby in a view template is iterating through a collection.
 In ERB we might have: